vanshaj/Notes/Learning/CKA/Resources/Pods.md

 ``kubectl run nginx --image nginx:latest --labels app:my-app --port 80``
 ``kubectl get po -n custom``

+If you want to replace the existing pod with the new yaml i.e delete old one and create new one ``kubectl replace --force -f nginx.yaml``

+Select pods based on the labels
+``kubectl get pods --selector app=my-app``

 Get image name from the pod
 ``kubectl get po webapp -o jsonpath='{..image}'``